sarven/sarvendev/_drafts/contract-testing-on-examples.md

 Now let's say that we made a mistake in the PHP backend app, and we're using the field `emaill` instead of `email`.

 After publishing the contracts to the broker, the webhook will trigger the verification of the provider, and the verification will fail.
-When we'll start release of the new version of the PHP backend, the pipeline will fail on the can-i-deploy step.
+When we start the release of the new version of the PHP backend, the pipeline will fail on the can-i-deploy step.
 The result in the broker is as follows:
 ```
 There is no verified pact between version 8ebc9a5542689840c8e8ff35b4472119e04e5082 of PHPBackendConsumer and the version of Backend currently in production (a14aa442210afd9e8a861bee21670350aac211a8)